Space Studies

 72%Have Graduated with No APUS-incurred Student Loan Debt2

-The master’s degree in space studies from American Military University (AMU) offers the opportunity to participate in comprehensive telescope research projects such as our supernova research project.
+The master’s degree program in space studies at American Military University (AMU) offers students the unique opportunity to gain hands-on experience in space activities with a special emphasis on comprehensive advanced research projects such as our exoplanet research project and analog astronaut research group.
+The program includes additional space industry-related projects, programs, and activities.

 • Political